yin/java-flags/README.md

 }
 ````

 To access the flag value, use the accessor `get()` method.
-Type checking and type conversion is
-done for you automatically (but currently I support only `String`s, no type conversion, fu2).
-This is typically done in the constructor, or in a Guice Module `Provider`:
+This is typically done in the constructor, or
+in a Guice Module `Provider`:

 ````java
 class ProgramModule {